-With its Mystical Red Rock Formations and Unusual Light, Seductive Sedona, Arizona is Known as a Spiritual Vortex and Draws Retirees in Search of Beautiful Homes, Striking Natural Beauty and Rejuvenation
+With its Mystical Red Rock Formations and Unusual Light, Seductive Sedona Draws Retirees in Search of Gorgeous Homes, Striking Natural Beauty and Rejuvenation

 Cost of Living: Above the National Average